sheki/parse-blog/content/wiki/books.md

 * Artist's Way: A Course in Discovering and Recovering Your Creative Self [link](https://www.amazon.com/dp/0330343580/ref=as_at?tag=fivebooks001-20)
 * Decision Book
 * How to Not Always Be Working by Marlee Grace
+* The African Shore (The Margellos World Republic of Letters) Paperback – October 22, 2013